CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

 2. Install GitOps in your ROSA cluster
     - https://docs.openshift.com/gitops/1.12/installing_gitops/installing-openshift-gitops.html

-3. Integrate AWS Secret Manager with ROSA - Install SSCSI/Create a secret in AWS Secret Manager/configure policies to give ROSA permissions to access ASM
+3. Integrate AWS Secret Manager with ROSA
-    1. Install procedure to install the community version:
+    1. Procedure to install the community version and create a  secret in AWS Secret Manager and configure policies to give ROSA permissions to access ASM:
         - https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/tutorials/cloud-experts-aws-secret-manager

     2. The following additional step is required if the SSCSI has to create the K8s secret: